Gainers, are they worth it or not?

 Hypothesis A

-Follow the same diet you had with the gainer, but now without its beloved supplement.
+Follow the same diet you had with the gainer, but now without your beloved supplement.

-With that, José will start to eat 1000 kcal less per day, and with that, he will gradually lose weight.
+With this, José will start to consume 1000 kcal less per day, and with this, he will gradually lose weight.

-Eventually, he returns to the weight he started with.
+Eventually, you return to the weight you started with.

 José ends up the same.